Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Estimating the optimal time

 and

-and the set of samples $\{ \pi_i^b(t), \tau_i^b\}_{b=1}^B$ are samples from the predictive distribution \eqref{eq:pred} .
-It is easy to see that the integral in \eqref{eq:optime} is an expectation if we rewrite it as
+As a consequence, the set of samples $\{ \pi_i^b(t), \tau_i^b\}_{b=1}^B$ are from the predictive distribution of Equation \eqref{eq:pred}.
+It is easy to show that the integral in Equation \eqref{eq:optime} can be seen as an expectation if we rewrite it as

-where $1_{\cdot}(\cdot)$ is the characteristic function of a set.
-Hence, using the samples from the predictive distribution, we can approximate the expectation using Monte Carlo integration, leading to
+where $\mathbbm{1}_{\cdot}(\cdot)$ is the characteristic function of a set.
+Hence, using samples from the predictive distribution, we can approximate the quantity in Equation \eqref{eq:mc} using a standard Monte Carlo integration, leading to the estimator

-This means that the integral can be approximated by the proportion of posterior samples that are in the space $[\pi_i(t)>\pi^*, \tau_i<t]$.
-The approximation \eqref{eq:mc1} must be computed for a fine grid of time points and the first $t \geq \max ( \mathcal{T}_i)$ that satisfies
+This means that the integral can be approximated by the proportion of posterior samples that are in the set $[\pi_i(t)>\pi^*, \tau_i<t]$.
+The approximation in Equation \eqref{eq:mc1} must be computed for a fine grid of time points and the smallest $t \geq \max ( \mathcal{T}_i)$ that satisfies